Amaad03/RetroChip/README.md

-To run the emualator, Enter ./main "rom name" into terminal
+To run the emulator, Enter ./main "rom name" into terminal